sdwr/fact-idle/README.md

 ## Development server

-To get https:// and spotify login working, add the localhost.crt file as a trusted certificate
+To get https:// and spotify login working locally, add the localhost.crt file as a trusted certificate Run `ng serve --proxy-config proxy.conf.json --ssl --ssl-key ./localhost.key  --ssl-cert ./localhost.crt` for a dev server.
-note: readd '--ssl --ssl-key ./localhost.key  --ssl-cert ./localhost.crt' to npm start for https, disabled for zero server websocket

-Run `npm start` for a dev server.
 Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.